 Also, the ghost cat was probably the show's way of flipping the bird to the audience.
 For the entire run-time, he was presented as a guide for our protagonist that seemed to have an ulterior motive.
 There was no direct focus on the cat's actions but it always felt like it was meddling in the shadows.
 But it just turned out that the cat was just an expository mouthpiece for giving the audience painfully obvious info dumps, as well as serving as a plot-device for whenever the show(writers) needed to move the story along.

-The antagonists for the series was also a let down since, like the rest of the cast, they had no proper characterization or personality to speak.
+The antagonists for the series was also a let down since, like the rest of the cast, they had no proper characterization or personality to speak of.
 They were simply bad because the show demanded it and again was another pointless plot twist that didn't matter in the end.

 Also, expect A LOT of troll character "death flag" scenes.